Jessie Graff: Personal life

 In 2020, she received stem cell treatment for her injured shoulders and neck.
-This had expected to interfere with American Ninja Warrior (season 12), and The Titan Games season 2, though that eventuality did not come to pass.
+This had been expected to interfere with American Ninja Warrior (season 12), and The Titan Games season 2, though that eventuality did not come to pass.
 She did TG2 without issue, and entered ANW12 filming.
 ANW12 filming was interrupted by the COVID-19 pandemic, giving her recovery time from her medical treatment.

 Sponsorship

-Jessie Graff is sponsored by Under Armour and has her own athletic apparel collection.
+Graff is sponsored by Under Armour and has her own athletic apparel collection.
 Her motto with the company is "Unlike Any".